antrea-io/antrea/site/docs/main/CONTRIBUTING.md

 cases to our [automated test suite](https://github.com/vmware-tanzu/antrea/blob/master/ci/README.md) to guarantee enough coverage.
 A PR that makes significant code changes without contributing new test cases will be flagged by reviewers and will not be accepted.

+### Cherry-picks to release branches

+If your PR fixes a critical bug, it may need to be backported to older release branches which are still maintained.
+If this is the case, one of the Antrea maintainers will let you know once your PR is approved.
+Please refer to the documentation on [cherry-picks](contributors/cherry-picks.md) for more information.

 ### Inclusive Naming